 Leytonstone, E11 1NR

 Our physiotherapists possess excellent assessment and treatment skills designed to get you moving and feeling better.

 The team consists of highly skilled, specialised physiotherapists.
-The physiotherapists are trained in manual therapy (hands on treatment), exercise rehabilitation, acupuncture and hydrotherapy.
+The physiotherapists are trained in manual therapy (hands on treatment), exercise rehabilitation and hydrotherapy.

 Many of our physiotherapists have completed post-graduate and/or Masters level qualifications.
 Our aim is to provide the best quality of care to you according to the latest research.